ThuanNaN/aio2025-kubeflow/SWARM_DEPLOYMENT.md

 ### Why Multi-Architecture?

-Supporting multiple CPU architectures allows:
+The images are available for multiple CPU architectures:
 - **Flexibility**: Deploy on different hardware (Intel, AMD, ARM)
 - **Cost Optimization**: Use ARM instances for better price/performance
 - **Edge Deployment**: Deploy on ARM-based edge devices